777arc/textbook/content/multipath_fading.rst

 Fading
 *************************

-What usually happens is we get a mix of constructive and destrucive intereference, and it changes over time as the RX, TX, or environment, is moving/changing.
+What usually happens is we get a mix of constructive and destructive interference, and it changes over time as the RX, TX, or environment, is moving/changing.
 We use the term "fading" when referring to the effects of a multipath channel over time.
-So that's why we often refer to it as "multipath fading", it's really the combination of constructive/destructive intereference, and a changing environment.
+So that's why we often refer to it as "multipath fading", it's really the combination of constructive/destructive interference, and a changing environment.
 What we end up with is an SNR that varies over time; changes are usually on the order of milliseconds to microseconds, depending on how fast the TX/RX is moving:

 .. image:: ../_static/multipath_fading.PNG
    :scale: 100 %